 COVID – Do not even get me started…..

 Once completed, make sure to record the dates of the treatments in as many places – physical, virtual, cloudy, photographic, family member desk drawer – as possible.
-Perhaps add an event in your calendar (ten years ahead!) to get that TDAP booster.
+Perhaps add an event in your calendar (ten years ahead – just to remind you) to get that TDAP booster.